mfindley/PARduino/README.md

 PARduino
 ========

-Photosyntetically Active Radiation (PAR) logging using Arduino.
+Photosynthetically Active Radiation (PAR) logging using Arduino.

+PAR is a parameter often measured during environmental monitoring or research.